If we get asked something frequently enough we’ll try to provide the answers here.

 Will Ubuntu MATE run on my computer?

 Ubuntu MATE is designed to run on almost any computer hardware.
-Of course Ubuntu MATE runs particularly well on the newest, fastest hardware, but it also runs well on almost any vintage of machine.
+Of course Ubuntu MATE runs particularly well on the newest, fastest hardware, but it also runs well on computers manufactured in the last decade.
 In fact, an older computer designed during the Windows XP era, can easily be outfitted with the new, modern and fully-supported Ubuntu MATE and it will likely run better than it did with the previously installed operating system.

 Can I use iTunes on Ubuntu MATE?